rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 about how or why the operation failed.

 The purpose of these `Result` types is to encode error-handling information.
-Values of the `Result` type, like any type, have methods defined on them.
+Values of the `Result` type, like values of any type, have methods defined on them.
 An instance of `io::Result` has an [`expect` method][expect]<!-- ignore --> that you can call.
 If this instance of `io::Result` is an `Err` value, `expect` will cause the program to crash and display the message that you passed as an argument to `expect`.
 If the `read_line` method returns an `Err`, it would likely be the result of an error coming from the underlying operating system.
 If this instance of `io::Result` is an `Ok` value, `expect` will take the return value that `Ok` is holding and return just that value to you so you can use it.
 In this case, that value is the number of bytes in what the user entered into standard input.